 Collapsible lightweight metal shovel with telescope shaft.

-At least 240 centimetres long, carbon fibre (lighter than aluminium and suffers less deflection).
+At least 240 centimetres long, carbon fibre (lighter than aluminium and less prone to deflection).

-With extra batteries.
+With spare batteries.
 Check for broken antennas.
 Make sure you know how to use it.

 Can help you make noise for hours if you need to be found.